zephyr/arch/xtensa/include/xtensa_asm2_s.h

 * Stashes the oddball shift/loop context registers in the base save

-* area pointed to by the current stack pointer.
-On exit, A0 will
+* area pointed to by the register specified by parameter BSA_PTR.

-* have been modified but A2/A3 have not, and the shift/loop
+* will have been modified, and the shift/loop instructions can be

-* instructions can be used freely (though note loops don't work in
+* used freely (though note loops don't work in exceptions for other

 *